Greg Van Alst

 Gregory Michael Van Alst (born July 1, 1981) is an American professional stock car racing driver and team owner.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 35 Toyota Tundra TRD Pro for his own team, Greg Van Alst Motorsports and part-time in the NASCAR Xfinity Series, driving the No. 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 35 Toyota Tundra TRD Pro for his own team, Greg Van Alst Motorsports and part-time in the ARCA Menards Series, driving the No. 19 Chevrolet SS for Maples Motorsports.
+He has previously competed in what is now the NASCAR O'Reilly Auto Parts Series.

 Racing career

 ARCA Menards Series

 Van Alst made his ARCA Re/Max Series debut in 2002, running three races at Kentucky, Chicagoland, and Salem, driving the No. 01 Chevrolet for Robert Locke.
 He managed his best finish at Chicagoland, coming home in fifteenth.